Sign in

 Ask Fintool Equity Research AI

-Feddie Strickland's questions to Bankwell Financial Group Inc (BWFG) leadership
+Feddie Strickland's questions to Bankwell Financial Group (BWFG) leadership

-Feddie Strickland's questions to Bankwell Financial Group Inc (BWFG) leadership • Q2 2025
+Feddie Strickland's questions to Bankwell Financial Group (BWFG) leadership • Q2 2025

 Question

-Feddie Strickland inquired about Bankwell's long-term targets for non-interest-bearing deposits (DDAs), the future trajectory of brokered deposit levels, and any updates on the bank's healthcare customer portfolio.
+Feddie Strickland of Hovde Group inquired about Bankwell's long-term target for demand deposit accounts (DDAs) as a percentage of total deposits, the future trajectory of brokered deposit levels, and any new developments concerning its healthcare loan customers.

 Answer

-CEO Christopher Gruseke explained that while there is no hard target for DDAs, the bank aims to meaningfully expand them and reduce its wholesale funding ratio.
-He noted that future reductions in brokered deposits will be balanced against loan growth opportunities.
-President & Chief Banking Officer Matthew McNeill added that the healthcare loan book remains strong and is not expected to be materially impacted by recent legislative changes.
+CEO Christopher Gruseke stated that while there isn't a hard target for DDAs, the bank aims to meaningfully expand this percentage and reduce its wholesale funding ratio.
+He also noted that future reductions in brokered deposits will be balanced against loan growth opportunities.
+President & Chief Banking Officer Matthew McNeill added that the healthcare portfolio remains strong and is not expected to be materially impacted by recent Medicaid legislation.

 Ask Fintool Equity Research AI

-Feddie Strickland's questions to Provident Financial Services Inc (PFS) leadership • Q2 2025
+Feddie Strickland's questions to Bankwell Financial Group (BWFG) leadership • Q2 2025

 Question